Immigration3 min read

 Legal Team

-Our experienced attorneys at Vasquez Law Firm have been serving clients in North Carolina and Florida for over 20 years.
+Our experienced attorneys at Vasquez Law Firm have been serving clients in North Carolina and Florida since 2011, with 70+ years of combined attorney experience.
 We specialize in immigration, personal injury, criminal defense, workers compensation, and family law.